-So, let’s be super clear on this one.
 You will NEVER see crowds in Turks and Caicos like you would in places like Aruba or Cancun.
 It’s just not that type of place.
 However, during the high season, you will notice a lot more tourists than you would if traveling in August or September.
+Don't worry though, you will always be able to find open stretches of white sandy beach to enjoy some peace and tranquility while enjoying that incredible turquoise water.

 You will never have to dodge beach bed traffic in high OR low season in Turks and Caicos.
 There is enough beach in this paradise for everyone to lounge and play without getting in anyone's way.
 Grace Bay Beach is so vast, you’ll be blown away with how much beach space you’ll have compared to other tropical destinations.

-One thing you must plan ahead if you are traveling during high season are restaurant reservations.
-More travelers equals less walk in availability.
+One thing we would advise if you are traveling during high season is to plan ahead and book your desired restaurant reservations.
+Even though The Island isn't generally crowded, more travelers equals less walk in availability, especially at some of the more popular restaurants.
 Pick out your must visit spots beforehand and call or email to make a reservation before you arrive on The Island.

 Another is excursions.
 Especially those fabulous Sunset Cruises.
 Everyone wants that Christmas Eve sunset Cruise or the most epic New Years celebration out on the water.
-Again, be sure to book these months in advance to avoid disappointment.
+Again, be sure to book your epic Turks and Caicos excursions months in advance to avoid disappointment.

-Unfortunately, Caribbean Islands are susceptible to the dreaded Hurricane Season.
+Unfortunately, Caribbean Islands and the Tropical Atlantic are susceptible to the dreaded Hurricane Season.
 Hurricane season in Turks and Caicos technically spans from June to November, with heightened potential August – October.
 Though Turks and Caicos has been luckier than a lot of other islands in the path of major hurricanes, The Island was hit hard by Hurricane Irma in 2017.
 The Island has since been restored and back to all its tropical glory!
 The resilience of the locals to rebuild and come back even stronger than before never fails to amaze us.